mfmasud/postcode_stats/README.md

 # postcode_stats

+> ⚠️ **MIGRATION IN PROGRESS** ⚠️
+> This project is currently undergoing a major architectural migration from Koa to Fastify with TypeScript.
+Some routes may be temporarily unavailable or incomplete during this transition period.

+> note: rather than maintaining two sets of dependencies (Koa + Fastify) and serving both via something like nginx or caddy, I am implementing things one by one directly.

 This repository holds my improvements to my POR submission for the module **6003CEM - Web API Development**.
 The original submission can be found here: https://github.coventry.ac.uk/masudm6/improved_POR

 Now that I have an infinite amount of time, I can work on the feedback provided by my lecturer: